Venezuela women's national under-17 and under-18 basketball team

-The Venezuela women's national under-17 and under-18 basketball team is a national basketball team of Venezuela, administered by the Federación Venezolana de Baloncesto.
-It represents the country in international under-17 and under-18 women's basketball competitions.
+The Venezuela women's national under-17, under-18 and under-19 basketball team is a national basketball team of Venezuela, administered by the Federación Venezolana de Baloncesto.
+It represents the country in international under-17, under-18 and under-19 women's basketball competitions.

+The team qualified for the 2027 World Cup, marking the first time in history that Venezuelan women's basketball players have participated in the Basketball World Cup in any age category.